letoram/durden/README.md

 =====
-The above featureset mostly covers what would be useful from a tiling DE perspective, but given the relative minimal effort in adding features that would allow mimicking other DEs -- some extension scripts and support is planned but not currently implemented (likely to be drop:able into a plugins folder that globbed / scanned on load with some minimal hook api).
+The above featureset mostly covers what would be useful from a tiling DE perspective, but given the relative minimal effort in adding features that would allow mimicking other DEs ('start' button, dock, control panel, ..)
+ -- some extension scripts and support is planned but not currently implemented (likely to be drop:able into a plugins folder that globbed / scanned on load With some minimal hook api).

 ### start button, popup, control panel
 traverse the window / target menus and convert to a popup- / settings